Since 2009, investors have poured over half a billion dollars into wearable tech startups.

 Despite the departure of Vic Gundotra, Google+’s chief evangelist for almost 8 years, Google claims that they have no intention to change their strategy with Google+.

-The word on the street is that Google are moving away from considering Google+ to be a product and more towards a platform.
+The word on the street is that Google is moving away from considering Google+ to be a product and more towards a platform.
 I think this makes sense, and Google Glass could potentially breathe one big last breath into turning it into an active and useful platform.

-Until the hypothetical day that Google announce a recall of Google+, I think it’s sensible to invest some effort into building up your authority and presence on Google+.
+Until the hypothetical day that Google announces a recall of Google+, I think it’s sensible to invest some effort into building up your authority and presence on Google+.
 If nothing else, sites with a high number of +1s tend to rank higher in Google than those with a low number.
 It’s very unlikely that this is purely correlation, despite what Matt Cutts says.

 17. An accurate way of measuring the ROI of offline marketing

 The big challenge with offline marketing is that we don’t know if our website conversions were triggered by a customer driving past a billboard on Friday night, or whether he saw our advert in The New York Times on Saturday morning.

 Google Glass could develop the technology that identifies whether a user has seen an offline advert, and then track their behaviour, in a very similar way to how we do online using tracking cookies.
 I can imagine this being integrated as a premium feature in Google Analytics over the next few years if all goes to plan with Glass.

 For the offline advertising industry, this could make or break a lot of their businesses.
 It would effectively enable marketers to allocate their budgets more effectively, so if the billboards really are driving sales, great.
 If not, we’ll be seeing fewer billboards.

 18. A wave of opportunity for wearable tech PR stunts